Mortgage agreement in Principle

 Finally, it is important to note that a failed mortgage in principle application from one lender does not mean you cannot obtain one from another.
 Before you attempt a second application however, ensure that you understand the reason for the initial failure.

-What is the best way to obtain a mortgage offer in principle?
+What is the best way to obtain a mortgage agreement in principle?

-A decision in principle needs to come from a lender, this means you as the applicant need to either approach the lender direct, or engage a broker to do it on your behalf.
+A mortgage agreement in principle needs to come from a lender, this means you as the applicant need to either approach the lender direct, or engage a broker to do it on your behalf.

-What is the advantage of using a mortgage broker to obtain a decision in principle?
+What is the advantage of using a broker to obtain a mortgage agreement in principle?

-A good broker means your mortgage offer in principle is secured right, first time.
+A good broker means your mortgage agreement in principle is secured right, first time.

-When is a mortgage agreement in principle not a true decision in principle?
+When is an agreement in principle not a true decision in principle?